davepinch/pinchy.cc/content/topics/places/counties/washington/grays-harbor-county/en.wikipedia.org.md

 ---
-title: "Grays Harbor County, Washington (en.wikipedia.org)"
+title: "Grays Harbor County, Washington (Wikipedia)"
 borders:
-  - Jefferson County, Washington (en.wikipedia.org)
+  - Jefferson County, Washington (Wikipedia)
-  - Lewis County, Washington (en.wikipedia.org)
+  - Lewis County, Washington (Wikipedia)
-  - Mason County, Washington (en.wikipedia.org)
+  - Mason County, Washington (Wikipedia)
-  - Thurston County, Washington (en.wikipedia.org)
+  - Thurston County, Washington (Wikipedia)
-  - Pacific County, Washington (en.wikipedia.org)
+  - Pacific County, Washington (Wikipedia)
-  - Pacific Ocean (en.wikipedia.org)
+  - Pacific Ocean (Wikipedia)
 cities:
-  - Aberdeen, Washington (en.wikipedia.org)
+  - Aberdeen, Washington (Wikipedia)
   - incomplete list
 excerpt: >-
   **Grays Harbor County** is a county in the U.S. state of [Washington](/en.wikipedia.org/wiki/Washington_(state)/).
 As of the 2020 census, the population was 75,636.
 Its county seat is Montesano, and its largest city is Aberdeen.
 Grays Harbor County is included in the Aberdeen Micropolitan Statistical Area.